 Understanding the Impact of Shadow IT on Cybersecurity

-- Greater chance of data loss: When employees store data in personal cloud file-hosting services and on their personal devices, the chance of data loss increases significantly since most employees don’t worry about implementing a proper backup strategy.
+- Greater chance of data loss: When employees store data in personal cloud file-hosting services and on their personal devices, the data loss increases significantly since most employees don’t worry about implementing a proper backup strategy.

-- Disrupted workflows: Keeping sanctioned software and hardware patched is difficult enough as it is, which is why throwing shadow IT into the mix can be disastrous.
+- Disrupted workflows: Keeping sanctioned software and hardware patched is complex enough as it is, which is why throwing shadow IT into the mix can be disastrous.
 What’s more, it’s a real challenge to foster efficient collaboration when employees rely on 10 different tools that do more or less the same thing.

 To avoid these and other negative consequences of shadow IT, it’s essential to prevent its spread before it becomes expensive to deal with at best or uncontrollable at worst.